 Always keep your work area organized to avoid creating safety hazards for yourself or others.
 Clean up after yourself including your workstation and any equipment you have used.
 Help keep our space clean and organized.
 If you see something left behind, please put it away or clean it up.

-Do not eat and drink in WATiMake.
+Do not eat or drink in WATiMake.

 First Aid Kits